makemoji/MakemojiSDK-Android-AtlasDemo/README.md

 ##<a name="setup"></a>Setup

-`git submodule init` to initialize the [Atlas-Android](https://github.com/layerhq/Atlas-Android) submodule.
+Run `git submodule update --init` to initialize and pull in the [Atlas-Android](https://github.com/layerhq/Atlas-Android) submodule.

-`git submodule update` to pull in the submodule contents.

 ##<a name="structure"></a>Structure